 Just recently, Baden-Baden became part of the transnational UNESCO World Heritage Site, belonging to the Great Spa Towns of Europe.
-If you want to relax and receive utmost pampering while in the Black Forest, Baden-Baden is the place you need to go to!
+If you want to relax and receive the utmost pampering while in the Black Forest, Baden-Baden is where you need to go!

 Baden-Baden Town Highlights

-- Friedrichsbad Spa – A beautiful renaissance style bath house where you can experience Roman and Irish bathing traditions.
-It has an awe-inspiring dome which has fresco paintings to give you more memorable insights into centuries-old bathing traditions.
+- Friedrichsbad Spa is a beautiful renaissance-style bathhouse where you can experience Roman and Irish bathing traditions.
+It has an awe-inspiring dome with fresco paintings to give you more memorable insights into centuries-old bathing traditions.

-- The Casino – Do you wonder how was the life of a rich European from the 19th-20th century?
+- The Casino.
+Do you want to have an idea of the life of a wealthy European from the 19th century?
 This is the place to be.
 See slot machines, poker, roulette, blackjack, and other old-school games reminiscent of the luxurious Belle Epoque era.

-- Caracalla Spa – Experience just relaxation and extensive pampering in one of the largest spa in Baden Baden.
-Dip into attractive pools, enter a roman-style sauna complex, and have a leisurely walk around the picturesque castle gardens!
+- Caracalla Spa – Experience just relaxation and extensive pampering in one of the largest spas in Baden Baden.
+Dip into attractive pools, enter a Roman-style sauna complex, and have a leisurely walk around the picturesque castle gardens!

-At the north-central portion of the Black Forest, one can find Baiersbronn – an idyllic town and the center of haute cuisine in Germany.
-It is here we can see the majority of the Michelin starred restaurants of Germany.
-If you are a food lover, Baiersbronn place in the Black Forest you need to visit!
+At the north-central portion of the Black Forest, one can find Baiersbronn – an idyllic town and Germany’s center of haute cuisine.
+Here, we can see the majority of the Michelin-starred restaurants in Germany.
+If you are a food lover, you need to visit Baiersbronn’s place in the Black Forest!

 Baiersbronn Town Highlights

-- Eat on a Michelin starred Restaurants – According to guide.michelin.com, there are 9 restaurants in Baiersbronn, two of them has 1 Michelin star (Asian-influenced, creative, classic and modern cuisine) and another two has 3 Michelin star (Classic french, creative and modern cuisine).
+- Eat on a Michelin starred Restaurants.
+According to guide.michelin.com, there are 9 restaurants in Baiersbronn; two have 1 Michelin star (Asian-influenced, creative, classic, and modern cuisine), and another two has 3 Michelin star (Classic french, creative and modern cuisine).

-- All Saints’ Abbey – An 12th-century monastic structure now in ruins after it was set on fire by a powerful lightning.
-Entering the ruins feels like you are a character of a video game like Zelda or Final Fantasy.
+- All Saints’ Abbey – A 12th-century monastic structure now in ruins after being set on fire by powerful lightning.
+Entering the ruins feels like you are a character in a video game like Zelda or Final Fantasy.

-- Sankenbach Waterfalls – It is a 40-meter tall waterfall controlled by a wooded lever.
+- Sankenbach Waterfall is a 40-meter tall waterfall controlled by a wooded lever.
 You can play around and adjust the lever to regulate the volume of water that drops in the falls.
-Be amazed how cool the mechanism is!
+Be amazed at how cool the mechanism is!

-Calw is the town in the northeastern tip of the Black Forest, home to the picturesque Timber Framed houses.
-Its town center was not much affected by war, so you’ll see mostly the authentic and original structures that are already more than 500-600 years old by now.
+Calw is the town on the northeastern tip of the Black Forest, home to the picturesque Timber Framed houses.
+Its town center was not much affected by war, so you’ll mostly see the authentic and original structures already more than 500-600 years old.

-If you love wandering around charming houses or are an enthusiast culture discoverer, Calw is the place in the Black Forest for you to see!
+Suppose you love wandering around charming houses or are an enthusiast culture discoverer.
+In that case, Calw is the place in the Black Forest for you to see!

 Calw Town Highlights

-- Discover the Music Culture – Calw loves music and it attracts not only full blooded wanderers but also music lovers.
-From boy’s choirs to Jazz musical artists, you can find diverse music in Calw.
-There are concerts and street performers to watch every now and then, happening mostly during evenings.
+- Discover the Music Culture – Calw loves music, and it attracts not only full-blooded wanderers but also music lovers.
+You can find diverse music in Calw, from boy’s choirs to Jazz musical artists.
+There are concerts and street performers to watch every now and then, mainly during the evenings.

-- Hirsau Monastery – A complex built in the 11th and 12th century, and once one of the most important Benedictine abbeys of Germany.
-Some parts of it are in ruins, but indeed it’s a lovely place to explore.
-It gives a wanderish-nostalgic sensation to anyone who visits.
-If you are lucky, you can witness some medieval festival occuring.
+- Hirsau Monastery – A complex built in the 11th and 12th centuries and once one of Germany’s most important Benedictine abbeys.
+Some parts are in ruins, but it’s still a lovely place to explore.
+It gives a nostalgic sensation to anyone who visits.
+If you are lucky, you can witness some medieval festivals occurring.

-- Learn about Hermann Hesse (Join a tour) – Hermann Hesse is one of the most notable German Author of the 20th century, who won the Nobel Prize for Literature in 1946.
-He has a very deep connection with Calw.
+- Learn about Hermann Hesse (Join a tour) – Hermann Hesse is one of the most notable German Authors of the 20th century, who won the Nobel Prize for Literature in 1946.
+He has a profound connection with Calw.
 Join a tour to learn more about Calw and this writer together at the same time.

-Like Calw, Gengenbach is also a charming town filled with postcard-perfect houses and cobblestone streets, which looks like a scene out of a fairy tale!
+Like Calw, Gengenbach is also a charming town filled with postcard-perfect houses and cobblestone streets, which look like a scene out of a fairy tale!
 Actually, it was shown in movie theaters already.
-Gengenbach was inaccurately referred to as Dusseldorf in the 2005 film version of Charlie and the Chocolate Factory, though.
+Gengenbach was inaccurately referred to as Dusseldorf in the 2005 film version of Charlie and the Chocolate Factory.

 Gengenbach is located in the mid-west section of the Black Forest.
-It is in Gengenbach’s quaint, medieval old town you can find the world’s biggest advent calendar.
+In Gengenbach’s quaint, medieval old town, you can find the world’s biggest advent calendar.
 It is a must-visit destination during Christmas!
 Nevertheless, it’s a lovely place to go to all year round.

 Gengenbach Town Highlights

-- Narrenmuseum Niggelturm – A museum inside a tower that tells the stories of the witch burning in Gengenbach.
-In the museum, you can see many fascinating, but slightly creepy carnival costumes and horror masks.
+- Narrenmuseum Niggelturm – A museum inside a tower that tells the stories of the witch-burning in Gengenbach.
+You can see many fascinating but slightly creepy carnival costumes and horror masks in the museum.

-- A stroll in the town – the ultimate highlight of the visit in Gengenbach is actually the simple stroll in its old town.
-It is the part of the Black Forest so charming that people visiting it wonders if it is real or made by Disney.
+- A stroll in the town – the ultimate highlight of the visit to Gengenbach is actually the simple stroll in its old town.
+It is the part of the Black Forest so charming that people visiting it wonder if it is real or made by Disney.

-Heidelberg is the town at the very north of the Black Forest, considered an epitome of German romanticism.
+Heidelberg is the town in the north of the Black Forest, considered an epitome of German romanticism.
 It attracts more than approximately 12 million visitors every year!